krisrowe/apigee-guides/app-dev-lookup-by-jwt.md

 ```

-After this policy runs, the same `developer.app.name`, `developer.email`, etc., variables are available, and you can use the same `AssignMessage` policy to pass them to the backend.
+After this policy runs, the same `developer.app.name`, `developer.email`, etc., variables are available, and you can use the same post-identification actions (passing app info to backend, enforcing quotas, etc.) as described in Scenario A.

 ### **Comparison: `VerifyAPIKey` vs. `OAuthV2`**